chrisalexander/blog/_posts/2013-09-27-nabaztag-setup-guide.md

 ### Introduction

-Nabaztag/tag is the second generation of Nabaztag.<br> Nabaztag/tag not only knows how to do everything his older brother does, he also has a microphone in his bellybutton.
+Nabaztag/tag is the second generation of Nabaztag.

+Nabaztag/tag not only knows how to do everything his older brother does, he also has a microphone in his bellybutton.

 Your Nabaztag is delivered with no pre-set parameters.
 That means he can connect to any open Wi-Fi network (not secure).
-A network is considered open when :
+A network is considered open when:

 * It is not encrypted (no WEP encryption)
 * It distributes IP addresses dynamically (DHCP)